-Rare Element is focused on advancing our Bear Lodge rare earth elements project (the "Bear Lodge REE Project") including demonstrating the technical and economic feasibility of our proprietary rare earth elements processing and separation technology through the construction and operation of a demonstration-scale processing and separation plant ("Demonstration Plant"), while postponing further exploration of its Sundance gold project (the "Sundance Gold Project", together with the Bear Lodge REE Project the "Projects").
-Both Projects are located primarily on the Bear Lodge property, near the town of Sundance in the state of Wyoming (the "Bear Lodge Property").
+Rare Element is focused on advancing our Bear Lodge rare earth elements project (the "Bear Lodge REE Project"), including demonstrating the technical and economic feasibility of our proprietary rare earth elements processing and separation technology through the construction and operation of a demonstration-scale processing and separation plant (the "Demonstration Plant").
+The Bear Lodge REE Project includes the mineral deposit and the planned processing and separation commercial plant.
+The Company previously explored its Sundance gold project mineralization, which exploration has been postponed since 2016 (the "Sundance Gold Project").
+Both the Bear Lodge REE Project mineral deposit and the Sundance Gold Project are located primarily on the Bear Lodge property, near the town of Sundance in the state of Wyoming (the "Bear Lodge Property").
 See "Part I, Item 1.
 Business."

-Financial information in this Annual Report is presented in accordance with generally accepted accounting principles ("GAAP") in the United States ("U.S.") and, unless otherwise specified, all dollar amounts are expressed in thousands of U.S. dollars ("\$" or "US\$").
+Financial information in this Annual Report is presented in accordance with generally accepted accounting principles ("GAAP") in the United States ("U.S.") and, unless otherwise specified, all dollar amounts are expressed in thousands of U.S. dollars ("§" or "US§").